Bloomsbury Summer School

-Lucia Gahlin, BSS Co-Director, during a recent visit to the Valley of the Queens in Egypt
+Lucia Gahlin, BSS Co-Director, during a visit to the Valley of the Queens in Egypt

 Founded in 1990, BSS endeavours to present the finest programme of summer courses in Egyptology and Ancient World history, languages and archaeology, available in the United Kingdom.

-In 2018 we are offering eight intensive summer courses in Hieroglyphs, Coptic, and Ancient Egyptian, Near Eastern, and Mesoamerican history, archaeology and culture.
-They are intended for interested adults of all ages: lifelong learners, students wishing to broaden their studies, and sixth-formers perhaps considering further study in these subject areas.
+In 2018 we offered eight intensive summer courses in Hieroglyphs, Coptic, and Ancient Egyptian, Near Eastern, and Mesoamerican history, archaeology and culture.
+Our courses are intended for interested adults of all ages: lifelong learners, students wishing to broaden their studies, and sixth-formers perhaps considering further study in these subject areas.

-We are also excited to be staging a study day in June on the temples and tombs of El Kab in Egypt, and look forward to our BSS in Egypt course on Hieroglyphs in Luxor in November.
+We were also excited to stage a study day in June on the temples and tombs of El Kab in Egypt, and look forward to our BSS in Egypt course on Hieroglyphs in Luxor in November.

 - We offer eight 5-day courses in July at one of the world’s leading universities, University College London (UCL), in the heart of Bloomsbury in central London.